 Wachee VPN claims to be “a VPN to watch more on Netflix”.
 It promises to unblock any Netflix library — as well as Hulu and BBC iPlayer — all for a relatively low cost.

 Essentially, Wachee is a Chrome browser extension designed to help you bypass streaming sites.
 It doesn’t route any other traffic through its tunnel and offers none of the other features you usually get with true VPN services.
+However, it does its job of unblocking Netflix, Hulu, and BBC iPlayer.

 Short on Time?
 Here Are My Key Findings